-Findings Supporting Evidence Students at VMHS are in regular contact with their teachers, counselors, and administrators.
-We have an annual Back to School Night in the fall, and all teachers are encouraged to communicate regularly with parents via email, in person conferences and phone calls.
-Students and parents have access to online and blended learning programs and materials used in the classroom via PowerSchool Learning/Haiku, our online Learning Management System (LMS).
-They also have access to students' progress and status instantly through our school's database using ABI (Aeries) Parent and Student Portal.
-Counselors have a one to one meeting with every student on their caseload twice per year.
-In these meetings, they discuss the student's goals and steps needed for students to achieve while in high school.
-Counselors visit freshmen students once during the fall in their English class and once during the spring in their biology class.
+Findings Supporting Evidence Students at VMHS are in regular contact with their teachers, counselors, Haiku Parent & Student Accounts and administrators.
+We have an annual Back to School Night in the fall, and all teachers are encouraged to communicate regularly with parents School email via email, in person conferences and phone calls.
+Students and parents Parent Conferences have access to online and blended learning programs and materials used in the classroom via PowerSchool Learning/Haiku, our online SchoolWires Learning Management System (LMS).
+They also have access to Aeries Student & Parent portal students' progress and status instantly through our school's database using ABI (Aeries) Parent and Student Portal.
+Student 4-year plan Councelors have a one to one meeting with every student on their Student registration forms Counselors have a one to one meeting with every student on their caseload twice per year.
+In these meetings, they discuss the student's College and Career Center Schedule goals and steps needed for students to achieve while in high school.
+Counselors visit freshmen students once during the fall in their English 2018 class and once during the spring in their biology class.
 Sophomores meet with their counselor twice a year in their world history class.
 Juniors meet with their counselors in their US history classes.
 Seniors meet with their counselors once in their government/economics classes and the other in their English class.
 In addition, parents are invited to the 9th, 10th, 11th and 12th grade presentations conducted in the evening on separate days.
 These parent education nights give an overview of high school graduation requirements as well as specific A-G requirements needed for college acceptance.
 In addition, there are breakout sessions related to CTE Pathways, Dual Enrollment Principles and Practices, Advanced Placement, NCAA, Intervention & Support, as well as an introduction to California Colleges, which is a guidance program for students.

 We have an MSJC counselor on our campus several times per week during the second semester of the year.
 She helps students through the matriculation process to include registering, completing orientation and taking the college's Accuplacer placement exam.

-Haiku Parent & Student Accounts School email Parent Conferences SchoolWires Aeries Student & Parent portal Student 4-year plan Student registration forms College and Career Center Schedule 2018 IEP & 504 meeting notes VMHS Website SCP Student Sample #3 Brocotorials Information Schoolwide Tutoring Flyer Calendar of Events Weekly Calendar 1-20-19 to 1-26-19 (Autosaved).docx Pony Express- weekly parent communication SSC Agendas & Minutes Students, parents, teachers and the administration meet and work together to make sure students who have an IEP or a 504 are academically successful.
+Students, parents, teachers and the administration meet and work together to make sure students who have an IEP or a 504 are academically successful.
 All stakeholders meet at least annually in order to create or update a plan that will ensure that students are in the least restrictive environment to make academic progress and have proper accommodations and services in place in order to be successful regardless of their learning difficulties.

 The goal of the SCP is to get students thinking about life after high school.
 It is a way for students to organize short and long-term goals, establish possible and realistic career options, and make a post-high school plan.
 The presentation enables students to reflect on situations they experienced here at VMHS which will affect the rest of their lives.
 Students need to provide a demonstration that further illustrates their comprehension of his/her future career path.
 This culminating project begins with the Freshman Project, continues with the Sophomore interview and Junior essay, then concludes with SCP.